 While there may be real, justified and even unjustified problems that can impact us, we should not face the world from a default position of a victim.
 This will leave us feeling disempowered and resentful.
 The reality is, we can exercise a lot of power peacefully.

 To comfortably play our part in relationships and society, we need to feel comfortable about who we are and acknowledge our self value.

 We all are individuals as well as relational beings.
 We need a good balance of meaningful solitude as well as the togetherness with others.

-The quality of our lives depends on the relationship we have with our self and with others.
+A lot of the quality of your life depends on the relationship you have with your self .